By Carol Kozma

 The Statehouse’s Gardner Auditorium was filled with lawmakers and students who, like Cannon, came to testify on a bill that would raise the mandatory age for attending school from 16 to 18.
 It would also require data collection to identify at-risk students, and create plans for graduation coaches who would work one on one with those students.

-"In order to do this, we need to have a comprehensive plan that gets to the roots of what causes dropouts," Sen.
+“In order to do this, we need to have a comprehensive plan that gets to the roots of what causes dropouts,” Sen. Sonia Chang-Diaz, the committee chair and bill sponsor, told committee members.

 “So we have the playbook.
 The costs of not using it are huge,” said Chang-Diaz, a Boston Democrat.